brianbochicchio/udacity-memory-game-project/README.md

         * Stops when player wins or game is reset

 * Code Quality
-    * Code is consistent, logical and follow style guides
+    * Code is consistent, logical and follows style guides
     * Concerns are separated
-        * Function calls take or call an appropriate supporting function
+        * Function calls take action or call an appropriate supporting function